internet4000/find/readme.md

 localStorage.setItem(Find.localStorageKey, JSON.stringify(Find.newUserSymbols));
 ```

+## sync

+to `sync` custom engines between devices, we use a trick with the password manager, and take advantage of the user usual way to synchronise credentials between their devices.

+> This operation currently overwrites existing user defined engines, when
+> importing new ones (in does not merge them).

+1. save the "application data" (user defined engines and symbols), as a JSON string, into your password manager, for this "find instance" URL
+2. in the other devices, import by "login in" this site (in the "sync section"), which will request the credentials for this site (actually the application data we just saved from our device).

+The imported data, is written as the new user defined engines, and saved to local storage for this browser.

 ### `search` engine urls

 1. Go to the website you would like to add and search for `foo` in the